aya-rs/book/docs/index.md

 Some of the major features provided include:

-* Support for the **BPF Type Format** (BTF), which is transparently enabled when supported by the target kernel.
-This allows eBPF programs compiled against one kernel version to run on different kernel versions without the need to recompile.
 * Support for function call relocation and global data maps, which allows eBPF programs to make **function calls** and use **global variables and initializers**.